datacarpentry/wrangling-genomics/setup.md

 #### Source code installation

 **A note on `curl` and `wget`**
 In these instructions, the command `curl` is used to download files from the internet.
 This command supports downloading files from FTP and HTTP(s).
 The `-O` paremeter ensures that the downloaded file gets saved on disk with the same filename as the original.
-There are other command line tools that can also be used to download data, for example `wget` (which you should use without the `-O` flag. `wget` also supports recursive download (with the parameter `-r`), allowing you to download content from a directory or folder.
-Not all computers have both tools installed.
+There are other commandline tools that can also be used to download data, for example `wget` (which you should use without the `-O` flag). `wget` also supports recursive download (with the parameter `-r`), allowing you to download content from a directory or folder.
+Not all computers have both tools installed, though.

 This is helpful when one wants to understand what type of files come with fastqc
 ````